-The term “digital transformation” probably sounds a bit intimidating.
-Like something beyond your capabilities and a drag on your business in trying to undertake it.
+The term “digital transformation” probably sounds a bit intimidating – like something beyond your capabilities and a drag on your business in trying to undertake it.

 So let’s start with a basic definition that’s not quite so off-putting.
 Digital transformation is simply your efforts to integrate digital technology into all areas of your business.
 The right mix of digital technology solutions will make your company run smoother and more productively internally, and yield bottom-line, customer-pleasing results.

-The High Cost of Not Undertaking Transformation
+The High Cost of Not Undertaking a digital Transformation

 According to the SMB Group 2017 Small and Medium Business Digital Transformation survey, only 21 percent of companies felt that they had a well-defined digital transformation strategy.
 Many more were confused or avoiding the issue altogether.